 Bottom line, the first half of 2018 was a tough pill to swallow for investors.
+A lot of people couldn’t work out Where to buy stocks (or Wo Aktien kaufen in German), where to invest their money, and which markets to avoid.
+They had to fight a constant rollercoaster.
 Volatility was high, returns were low, and the news was dominated with fears of trade wars.
 This environment has left investors questioning if we are on the eve of the next recession.
 Well I have good news.
 While trade wars have driven fear into the hearts of investors, during that same time period corporate earnings have been soaring and the U.S. economy has continued its growth path.
 For these reasons, disciplined investors may have good things waiting for them in the second half of 2018.

 Coming Off A Big Year